 1L.
 Reset Network Settings

-Several users have declared that, resetting network settings will resolve strange network connection issues.
+Several users have declared that resetting network settings will resolve strange network connection issues.
 This method will forget all the network configuration settings, saved credentials, and a lot more security software like VPN and antivirus programs.
-This will also help you fix update stuck on 0% issue on your Windows 10 PC.
+This will also help you fix the update stuck on 0% issue on your Windows 10 PC.
 To do so, follow our guide on How to Reset Network Settings on Windows 10

 Method 2: Run Battle.net as Administrator